quantiacs/documentation/en/source/quick_start/quick_start.md

 ## Building strategies

-Our platform allows you to code trading strategies in a simple and compact way.
+Our platform allows you to develop trading strategies in a simple and compact way.
 The trading algorithm should distribute fractions of the available capital (in other words, allocation weights) to the available assets.
 Our backtester will take care of simulating the performance of the system.

 ### A basic example for futures